neil7057/pjl_host_system/README.md

 -   [W3C Markup Validator](https://validator.w3.org/#validate_by_input)

- -  Tthe use of Crispy Forms and django templates and django allauth produces errors flagged as duplicates.
+ -  The use of Crispy Forms, django templates and django allauth produces errors flagged as duplicates.
 These are not genuine errors and can be safely ignored.

     <details><summary>Home Page</summary>
     <img src="leos_oreos\docs\images\testing\w3c-index.png">